dlosch/bld/README.md

 ﻿# bld

 `bld` is a utility for working with .NET/MSBuild project files and solutions.
+It does rely on the Microsoft Build system (Microsoft.Build and NuGet assemblies) for proper property evaluation of msbuild project files (*.csproj ...).
 It is intentionally small and focuses on repository hygiene:
 - Clean build output safely.
 - Inspect cleaning statistics without touching the disk.
-- List NuGet packages.
+- List NuGet package references.
-- List and update TFMs.
+- List and update TFMs (target frameworks of your projects).
 - Enable Central Package Management.
 - Scan and update outdated NuGet package versions.
 - Scan for Docker base image references.

 This is especially handy when working with agentic coding tools or large repos where TFMs, CPM, package references, and build outputs can drift.

+## Microsoft.Build & Visual Studio integration

+bld leverages the existing dotnet SDK msbuild targets as well as msbuild targets from a Visual Studio installation on the machine, if available.
+It transparantly locates and uses msbuild assemblies as well as msbuild .targets.
+It can process project files in current SDK style format as well as old style framework format (it does support processing projects targeting .net Framework even in old project file format).
+It can also process both recent and old solution file formats (.sln, .slnx, .slnf).

+bld fully evaluates project file properties using the Micrsoft build system.
+It never guesses where the build output *might* go, it evaluates the project files just as a build would.
+It extracts the actual artifact and intermediate output paths, package directories ...

-## Pain points ... clean
+## Targeting common dotnet clean pain points ...

-This is a tool to clean build output folders for (especially .net) MSBuild projects.
+**bld clean** is a tool to clean build output folders for (especially .net) MSBuild projects.
+It can either generate clean scripts (.cmd or .sh) or delete build outputs directly.
+It is very defensive in what it actually deletes, and never touches any files without explicit consent.

+### common pain points

+Your output folders can grow big easily.
+Even with tooling from the dotnet SDK or msbuild itself, it is not always straightforward to clean (outdated) build output or publishing folders.
+Creating small proof of concept projects, having agentic coding tools create small projects, or even upgrading the target framework of your projects from .net8.0 to .net10.0 can leave you with obsolete build artifacts which dotnet clean won't delete anymore.

 ### what does it do?